achavert/scq_pulses-course/index.md

 ## Contents

-1. **OpenPulse Grammar**: introduction to OpenQasm 3.0's OpenPulse grammar and QMIO's implemented features.
+1. [OpenPulse Grammar](notebooks/01_openpulse_grammar/openpulse_grammar.html): introduction to OpenQasm 3.0's OpenPulse grammar and QMIO's implemented features.
 2. **Qmio Example Experiments**: a folder with a set of experiment examples with QMIO.
-3. **Pulse Control Theory**: introduction to superconducting qubits' physics and driving.
+3. [Pulse Control Theory](notebooks/03_pulse_control_theory/pulse_control_theory.html): introduction to superconducting qubits' physics and driving.

 The material for this course will be in Jupyter Notebooks format (.ipynb), but they will also be available in PDF.